paras98/Malicous-PCAP-Analysis/README.md

 ![statistics-302050896.jpg](https://topomojo.ini.cmu.edu/docs/281c115265f447f09c993d784ef99093/statistics-302050896.jpg)

 At this time, open a new tab for terminal window and run the following command
-**student@ubuntu:~/Desktop$`python3 ~/Desktop/script/grading_script1.py`** and you will be able to answer question 1 and question 2.
+**Grading Script Can be also found in the repository Under Grading Folder** **student@ubuntu:~/Desktop$`python3 ~/Desktop/script/grading_script1.py`** and you will be able to answer question 1 and question 2.

 Next let's find out what are the devices that are communicating on the network via IPv4 whether internal or external by going on again the wireshark menu bar, click on "statistics" and then select "Endpoints".
 From the Endpoints window, click the "IPv4-16" button to display IPs of all devices under communication on the network captured file.